Internal telemetry

 logs:

-Types of internal observability
+Types of internal telemetry

 The OpenTelemetry Collector aims to be a model of observable service by clearly exposing its own operational metrics.
 Additionally, it collects host resource metrics that can help you understand if problems are caused by a different process on the same host.
 Specific components of the Collector can also emit their own custom telemetry.
 In this section, you will learn about the different types of observability emitted by the Collector itself.